kashishgoswami870/Task_Manager-app/README.md

 ## 🎥 Demo Video

-(Attach your Google Drive link here)
+(Add your Google Drive video link here)

 ---

 ## 📌 Notes

-* Focused on stability, clean UX, and fulfilling all core requirements
+* Focused on delivering a stable and fully functional application
+* Prioritized clean UI and smooth user interaction
-* Kept architecture simple and beginner-friendly
+* Avoided over-complicating architecture as a fresher

 ---